-by Ajay Bhoyar, Global Technical Manager, EW Nutrition
+By Dr. Ajay Bhoyar, Global Technical Manager, EW Nutrition

 Pathogenic Enterococcus cecorum (EC) is emerging as a significant challenge in poultry production worldwide, causing substantial losses to commercial flocks.
 EC has become a considerable concern for the poultry industry, not only because of its rapid spread and negative impact on broiler health but also because of its increasing antibiotic resistance.
 As a result, there is a growing need to explore alternative ways of controlling this bacterium.
 There is no silver bullet yet as a replacement for antibiotics to limit the load of E. cecorum.
-Maintaining optimum gut health to avoid E. cecorum leakage during the first week of the broiler’s life can be a potential strategy to control losses due to E. cecorum.
+Maintaining optimum gut health to avoid E. cecorum leakage during the first week of the broiler’s life can control losses due to E. cecorum.

 Phytogenic compounds, which are derived from plants, have gained attention in the last decades as a potential solution for controlling common gut pathogens.
 These natural compounds have been found to possess antimicrobial properties and can help improve gut health in broilers.
 In this article, we will discuss the current state of E. cecorum and explore potential strategies, including using phytogenic compounds as support in controlling economic losses due to this emerging pathogen in broiler production.